-The Wimbledon Foundation Community Fund aims to benefit the community and provide support for local organisations to meet local needs in the boroughs of Merton and Wandsworth.
+We are delighted to manage the Wimbledon Foundation Community Fund (WFCF).
+The fund has been set up to benefit the community and provide support for local organisations to meet local needs in the boroughs of Merton and Wandsworth.

 All organisations applying for funding should be seeking to deliver work which tackles social needs and supports local people facing disadvantage.

-In addition, applicant organisations should aim to achieve the above fund objective through addressing one or more of the following themes:
+Applicant organisations should aim to achieve the above fund objective by addressing one or more of the following themes:

-- Projects which provide access to learning, training and employment needs
+- Projects which provide access to learning, training and employment skills

 - Projects which improve access to advocacy, specialist support and advice for vulnerable groups